MicrosoftDocs/azure-dev-docs/articles/python/walkthrough-tutorial-authentication-07.md

 The `code` variable here contains the full JSON response for the app's API, which includes the code value and a timestamp.
 An example response would be `{"code":"ojE-161-pTv","timestamp":"2020-04-15 16:54:48.816549"}`.

-Before returning that response, however, we write a message with it in our storage queue using the Queue client's [`send_message`](/python/api/azure-storage-queue/azure.storage.queue.queueclient#send-message-content----kwargs-) method:
+Before we return that response, however, we write a message in our storage queue using the Queue client's [`send_message`](/python/api/azure-storage-queue/azure.storage.queue.queueclient#send-message-content----kwargs-) method:

 :::code language="python" source="~/../python-integrated-authentication/main_app/app.py" range="64-66":::